Website Privacy Policy

 13. How to contact us

-If you wish to contact us in relation to this privacy notice or if you wish to exercise any of your rights outlined above, then please address your correspondence to:
+If you wish to contact us in relation to this privacy policy or if you wish to exercise any of your rights outlined above, then please address your correspondence to:

 29 Harbour Exchange Square, London, England, E14 9GE